oracle-livelabs/apex/apex-professional-hol5/2-adding-pages-shopping-cart.md

     ![](./images/create-app-process14.png " ")

 ## Task 3: Create a Normal Page - Shopping Cart
-The shopping cart page allows users to review and edit the products in the cart, also users can create the order or clear the shopping cart.
+The shopping cart page allows users to review and edit the products in the cart.
+Also, users can create an order or clear the shopping cart.

 1. Click Application ID.  ***The ID of your application may vary***.